demisto/content/Packs/ProofpointServerProtection/Integrations/ProofpointProtectionServerV2/README.md

 ### proofpoint-pps-release-message
 ***
 Releases the message to the email infrastructure without further scanning.
-The message remains in the folder and will be moved to the `deleted_folder` if specified.
+The message remains in the folder and is moved to the deleted_folder if specified.

 #### Base Command